Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Numerical implementation

 \subsection{Deep regularization: parameterization}

-We consider the following two parameterizations of the regularization function $R_{\theta}:\mathbb{R}^n \to \mathbb{R}$ in \eqref{f_theta of DEMD}: \begin{itemize} \item \textbf{Scalar Neural network (DEQ-S)} where $R_{\theta}$ is a neural network which maps an image input into a scalar value, e.g. a convolutional neural network (Figure \ref{DEQ-S}); \item \textbf{RED regularization (DEQ-RED)} where the choice of $R_\theta$ is parameterized using a Regularization by Denoising (RED) parameterization, firstly proposed in \cite{Romano2017} (Section 5.2) and subsequently employed in \cite{Hurault1} as $R_{\theta}(x)=\frac{1}{2}\|x-N_{\theta}(x)\|_2^2 $, and $N_{\theta}: \mathbb{R}^n \to \mathbb{R}^n$ (Figure \ref{DEQ-REDed}) is chosen, for instance, as a Denoising CNN (DnCNN) \cite{DnCNN}.
-Note that contrary to plug-and-play approaches, $R_{\theta}$ (or, equivalently, $N_{\theta}$) is trained directly on the task of interest, that is image reconstruction under Poisson noise. \end{itemize}
+We consider the following two parameterizations of the regularization function $R_{\theta}:\mathbb{R}^n \to \mathbb{R}$ in \eqref{f_theta of DEMD}: \begin{itemize} \item \textbf{Scalar Neural network (DEQ-S)} where $R_{\theta}$ is a neural network which maps an image input into a scalar value, e.g. a convolutional neural network (Figure \ref{DEQ-S}); \item \textbf{RED regularization (DEQ-RED)} where $R_\theta$ follows a Regularization by Denoising (RED) parameterization, firstly proposed in \cite[Section 5.2]{Romano2017} and subsequently employed, e.g., in \cite{Hurault1} in the form $R_{\theta}(x)=\frac{1}{2}\|x-N_{\theta}(x)\|_2^2 $, with $N_{\theta}: \mathbb{R}^n \to \mathbb{R}^n$.
+The network $N_{\theta}$ can be chosen, for instance, as a Denoising CNN (DnCNN) \cite{DnCNN}, see Figure \ref{DEQ-REDed} for an illustration of the architecture.
+Note that contrary to plug-and-play approaches, $N_{\theta}$ is trained directly on the task of interest, that is image reconstruction under Poisson noise. \end{itemize}

-Note that using the second strategy allows for pre-training $N_{\theta}$ on, e.g. a denoising task, combined with fine-tuning to accelerate convergence during the training phase and potentially achieve better critical points of the loss function (see Appendix \ref{pre-training}).
-Note that as was observed in \cite{Salimans}, directly parameterizing $R_{\theta}$ via a neural network, as in the former case, may lead to more poor performance.
-Either case, in order to have a differentiable parameterization $R_\theta$ smooth activation functions were used, see Section \ref{sec:network_choice} for more details.
+Employing the latter strategy allows for pre-training $N_{\theta}$ on, e.g. a denoising task, which generally leads to a better initialization of the network weights.
+This has the advantage to accelerate convergence during training and, potentially, to achieve better critical points of the loss function (see Appendix \ref{pre-training}).
+As observed \cite{Salimans}, parameterizing directly $R_{\theta}$ via a scalar neural network may lead to poorer performance.